When you suppose you’ve seen the wildest vehicles ever, the SEMA show comes alongside.

 Green Goblin

 Out of a little metropolis in Nova Scotia comes some terrific things.
-This radical gadget was constructed using Chad Hiltz and his crew at Green Goblin Customs store in Canning, Nova Scotia.
+This radical gadget was constructed using Chad Hiltz and his crew at the Green Goblin Customs store in Canning, Nova Scotia.
 He’s won numerous awards for his paintings at predominant car occasions, and he’ll even have a display, Bad Chad Customs, at the Discovery Channel next January.

 For the Green Goblin, which took six months to build, he started with a 1962 Chrysler Newport stripped for parts.
 He reduced the roof of a 1974 Oldsmobile Cutlass, placed it on top, welded the side doorways shut, and then put a 1974 Cadillac Eldorado engine in the rear for some actual Canadian cool.